University at Buffalo: Football

 The 2020 season saw Buffalo ranked in the AP Poll for the first time in program history led by running back Jaret Patterson en route to an undefeated regular season.
-On November 28, 2020, Patterson rushed for 409 yards while scoring 8 touchdowns, tying a Division 1 FBS record against Kent State.

 Notable alumni and faculty

 UB has over 273,000 alumni who live in over 150 countries in the world.
 Among the individuals who have attended, graduated, or taught at the university are: